Buying a property at an auction is simple and fast.

 This will include:

-- Details of the property
+- Details of the property or land

 - Auction sales particulars